Ryan Taylor (American football): Professional career

+Pre-draft

 Taylor was considered to be a possible H-back candidate in the National Football League.
 Scouts stated that he had "solid hands" and "snatches low and high throws with equal aplomb".
 They also stated that he was quick on his routes and could separate linebackers from the inside or outside.
 For his negatives they stated that he only had "average" size for his position and did not possess the strength to be an inside linebacker.
 They also stated that he could not separate with the speed of NFL linebackers.

 Green Bay Packers

-Taylor was selected in the seventh round (218th overall) by the Green Bay Packers in the 2011 NFL Draft.
+Taylor was selected in the seventh round (218th overall) by the Green Bay Packers in the 2011 NFL draft.
 On July 29, 2011, he signed a contract with the Packers.

 On December 14, 2011, Taylor caught his first reception and touchdown as a professional, against the Oakland Raiders.
 The catch was a four-yard completion from Aaron Rodgers.

 On October 6, 2014, he was waived by the Packers.